Darlanne Fluegel

 Darlanne Fluegel (November 25, 1953 – December 15, 2017) was an American actress, fashion model, film producer and professor.
-She was one of the few American fashion models who successfully transitioned to a career as a serious actor.
-Fluegel earned the female lead role in a number of films and television shows throughout the 1980s and 1990s.
+Fluegel played the female lead role in a number of films and television shows throughout the 1980s and 1990s.

 Early life and education

-Fluegel was born November 25, 1953, in Wilkes-Barre, Pennsylvania, the fifth child of Donald Raymond and Jane (née Warnecke) Fluegel's six children.
-Fluegel graduated from Binghamton Central High School in Binghamton, New York in 1971, "just after her father died".
+Fluegel was born November 25, 1953, in Wilkes-Barre, Pennsylvania, the second child of Donald Raymond and Jane (née Warnecke) Fluegel's five children.
+She had one older sister and three younger brothers, as well as an older maternal half-sister.
+Fluegel graduated from Binghamton Central High School in Binghamton, New York in 1971, the year after her father died.

 Career

-Fashion model
+Modeling

-Fluegel started modeling at 16 and moved to New York City at 18 to start her professional modeling career, saying it was “a quick way out of Binghamton" so she would “not ...be a burden” on her mother.
+Fluegel started modeling at 16 and moved to New York City at 18 to start her professional modeling career, saying it was "a quick way out of Binghamton" so she would "not ...be a burden" on her mother.